Next Start

 • Burning smells.
 Any burning smells or smoke coming from your vehicle is never a good sign.
 This might indicate that your brakes are overheating.

 • Odd noises.
-A lack of brake fluid or brake fluid that is past its prime can cause there to be strange noises coming from your braking system.
+A lack of brake fluid or brake fluid that is past its prime can cause strange noises from your braking system.
 These can be scraping or squealing noises.

 Be sure to take these symptoms seriously and ensure that you have the right amount of brake fluid in your vehicle.
 It might be time for a change!